Graduate Certificate in Neuroscience

 This 15-credit graduate certificate is tailored to provide current doctoral students in programs outside of the Psychology Department with core experience in specific areas of neuroscience, including behavioral, cellular, molecular and systems neuroscience.
 Students also gain an understanding of biological, clinical and psychological approaches to understanding the nervous system.

 The Neuroscience Certificate (Graduate) is intended for any Temple students interested in adding highly specialized training and research in the field of neuroscience to their professional résumé.

 PhD Specialization in Neuroscience vs. Graduate Certificate in Neuroscience

 For current doctoral students in the Psychology Department, completion of the Neuroscience Graduate Certificate coursework results in a specialization in neuroscience, and the resulting transcript will reflect a PhD in Psychology and Neuroscience.

-Any doctoral student outside of Psychology (and also Biology, Physical Therapy and Pharmacology), who completes the Neuroscience Certificate (Graduate) coursework will receive a PhD degree in their own discipline, along with the certificate.
+Any doctoral student outside of Psychology (and also Biology, Physical Therapy and Pharmacology), who completes the Neuroscience Certificate (Graduate) coursework will receive a PhD in their own discipline, along with the certificate.

-In order to complete the Neuroscience Certificate (Graduate), students are required to fulfill the following requirements.
+In order to complete the Neuroscience Certificate (Graduate), students will fulfill the following requirements.

-- Meet all obligations of the their participating department.
+- Meet all obligations of their participating department.

 - Include one member of the certificate program on their dissertation committees.

-- Enroll in the Readings in Neuroscience course, which requires attending and participating in the seminars and journal clubs of the Neuroscience program, for three academic terms of 1 credit each.
+- Enroll in the Readings in Neuroscience course, which requires attending and participating in the seminars and journal clubs of the Neuroscience program, for three academic terms of one credit each.